The Perspectives of Non-Ideal Quantum Reference Frames: QRF Perspectives for Abelian Symmetry Groups

 Let us illustrate these insights with a concrete example (see appendix~\ref{app:qutrit_qubit} for detailed calculations): \begin{example}{}{qubit_qutrit} Let $\H_A = \bbC^3$ and $\H_B = \bbC^2$ both be QRFs for $G = \gpU(1)$ with rank-one orientation POVMs and with angular momentum spectra $\sigma_A = \{-1,0,1\}$ and $\sigma_B = \{-1,1\}$, respectively.
 We consider no additional system $Q$.
 The perspectives of $A$ and $B$ are summarized by the following diagrams:

-We see that from $A$'s perspective, there is a sector of~$B{:}A|A$, the sector $\bb\kappa(0)$, which is isomorphic to~$B|L$.
-Furthermore, we notice that $\dim\A^{B:A|A} = 6 > 4 = \dim\O_B$.
-If $A$ were regular, then the dimensions would be equal; hence, the back-reaction mentioned in section~\ref{sec:non_ideal_case} leads to more degrees of freedom in $B{:}A|A$ than in $B|L$.
+From $A$'s perspective, there is a sector of~$B{:}A|A$, the sector $\bb\kappa(0)$, which is isomorphic to~$B|L$.
+We also notice that $\dim\A^{B:A|A} = 6 > 4 = \dim\O_B$.
+If $A$ were regular, then the dimensions would be equal; the back-reaction mentioned in section~\ref{sec:non_ideal_case} leads to more degrees of freedom in $B{:}A|A$ than in $B|L$.